ianes1978/roberto.ianes.78-gmail.com/README.md

 ## bs-component
 A component that load from external css a global style.
 **But preserve the shadowdom for scoped style**.
-I think can be usefull to create a library of webcomponent that have to reditate the global style.
+I think can be usefull to create a library of webcomponent that have to ereditate the global style.
 *webcomponents-loader.js* is a polyfill for webcomponents

 *To boostrap it, the css files must be loaded before your webcomponent library:*